indrayam/nerd-notes/operating-system/brew.md

 # List of installed packages on your machine
 brew list

+# List all files installed by a formula
+brew list formula_name

 # List of installed packages on your machine
 brew list --versions

+# Remove all links created by a formula
+You may want to use these commands if `brew upgrade` you upgrades the formula to a new version brew unlink formula_name brew link formula_name

 # Update the links
 brew link --overwrite formula_name